faizilham/msc-thesis/main/ch5_general_function.typ

   &"VarAt" &&= {(x, p) | x in "LocalVars", p in "Node"}
 $

 We can then define the lattices used in the analysis as @eq:RVLatticeModified.
-The main difference is that the reachable values lattice $R$ also includes NonLocal through the Src set, instead of just VarAt and Cons.
+The main difference is that the reachable values lattice $R$ also includes NonLocal through the Src set, instead of only VarAt and Cons.

 $
   &R &&= (powerset("VarAt" union "Src"), subset.eq)\